 Tim Martin founded The Northeast Community Band in 1998 while he was the Band Director and Music teacher at Northeast Middle School.
-He currently the Band and Music Director for Washburn High School.
+He currently is the Band and Orchestra Director for Washburn High School.

 He has conducted the All City Middle School Band in the last two Viva City Fine Arts Festivals at Orchestra Hall.

 He has been an active trumpet performer and teacher in the Twin Cities since 1992, performing and recording with many local groups such as the Nova Jazz Orchestra, the K.C.
 Gospel Orchestra, the Stan Bahn Big Band, Bomba, Vic Volare and the Volare Lounge Orchestra, the Rod Smith Big Band, Northern Lights Community Band, the Kenwood Orchestra, Jim Irish Tolcks Little Big Band, Cedar Avenue Big Band, Belfast Cowboys, Chuck Beasley Big Band, Beacon Hill Brass, among many other groups, school concerts and solo appearances.
 He has performed with Wynton Marsalis, Frank Foster, Steve Houghton and singer/songwriter Bryan Duncan.

 He was also a panelist on the Minnesota State Arts Board "Artist in Residency" Grant Review Panel in the summer of 2003 and 2004.